spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/create-full-profile.md

   :::info

-  Cluster profiles created from cloud types that are under technical preview are intended for clusters that a cloud provider deploys using Palette's generic framework built upon the open-source Cluster API (CAPI) initiative.
+  Cluster profiles created from cloud types that are under Technical Preview are intended for clusters that a cloud provider deploys using Palette's generic framework built upon the open-source Cluster API (CAPI) initiative.
 When creating this type of profile, you do not have to specify anything for the OS or Kubernetes layers.
 Out-of-the-box packs are provided for the network and storage profile layers.
 Additionally, Palette provides a cloud provider-specific storage pack.

   :::